jart/scriptus/docs/glossary.md

 Every project inevitably creates its own terminology, and this page is an attempt to collate it in one location and explain it.

-##transport, previously "interaction medium"
+##transport

 A means through which Scriptus communicates with its users.
+The main transport is Twitter, with Facebook planned as well.
+A command-line interface exists, but will shortly be replaced with a web-based one.

 ##program / script